Muscles – we rarely think about them until they feel sore. Did you know there…Read More

 The Sanskrit term Hatha can be broken down to two syllables- ‘ha’ representing the sun, in all its glory, and ‘tha’ representing the moon, with all of its allure.
 Practising hatha yoga aims to combine these opposite forces of nature to achieve equilibrium.
 Quite literally though, the word hatha refers to a focal point of force.

-Newbies are always directed towards Hatha Yoga when they initially move into the world of Yoga.
+Out of the different types of yoga, Hatha Yoga is among the best yoga exercises for newbies when they initially move into the world of Yoga.
 Hatha Yoga is an umbrella term that involves all the physical Yoga postures and a few breathing exercises that initiate minor/major difference in bodily appearance.
 They are practised slowly with the posture remaining more or less static.
 This type of Yoga is the most famous kind and practised on a large scale.
 Yoga classes for beginners use this type as it is slower in pace and easy to follow.

 “If the foundation is firm, the building can withstand calamities.
 The practice of Yoga is the foundation, so that the Self is not shaken under any circumstances.” – B.K.S.
 Iyengar